First published on January 23, 2019 • Last updated on May 20, 2026

 About Venezuelans at the Border Crossing

-And, even if there had been, we had heard that they were having Venezuelans wait in one line and all others in a different line.
-In fact, an international aid agency was setting up
+And, even if there had been a long line of Venezuelans, we had heard that they were having Venezuelans wait in one line and all others in a different line.

 So don’t panic.
 We had actually met a fellow American who was so worried about long lines, she decided to cross at 3 am.
 While that is possible in Colombia where crossing is available 24 hours a day, it’s a little more complicated in Ecuador.

-Hand your passports over when asked.
+When your turn comes at the window, present your passport over when asked.
 If you are a couple or a family, you can visit the same window at the same time on this side of the border.
 Get your stamp and make sure that the ink is dark enough that it actually shows (that’s a horror story for another day).
 After they hand back your passport, you are ready to walk across to the Ecuadorian side.

 The Ecuadorian Border